gbrault/jupytersketcher/jupysketch-doc/docs/about.md

 I just need to upgrade it to make it compatible with Jupyter: This is the inception of Jupyter Sketch project!

-A sketch capturing the dry friction case
+A sketch capturing the "dry friction case"

 ![](images/dryfriction.png)